DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/INTRODUCTION.md

 - [Customer parameters setup](Setup/ACCOUNTS-RECEIVABLE/Customer-parameters.md)

 ## Import customer remittance
-> Note: Additional licensed feature included in AR Utilities
+> Note: Additional feature included in AR Utilities.
+If you are licensed for Finance Utilities, this extra feature can be added to your license on request.

 Enhancement to import customer remittance files using data entity Customer payment journal.
 - [Import customer remittance setup](Setup/ACCOUNTS-RECEIVABLE/Customer-remittance.md)